adawang1024/College_Rankings/datasheet.md

 1. **Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?**

-    The data collection was conducted by Yiduo Wang, an undergraduate student at Wellesley College, as part of a faculty-mentored research project under Professor Brian Brubach.
-No crowdworkers or external contractors were involved.
+    The data was collected by Yiduo Wang as part of a faculty-mentored research project supervised by Professor Brian Brubach.
+Yiduo Wang was compensated for her work as a research assistant through Wellesley College.
+No crowdworkers, contractors, or other external contributors were involved.

 3. **Over what timeframe was the data collected?** *(Does this timeframe match the creation timeframe of the data associated with the instances (e.g., recent crawl of old news articles)?
 If not, please describe the timeframe in which the data associated with the instances was created.)*